bioboot/bggn213_f17/lectures.md

 <br>

 ## 7: Bioinformatics data analysis with R
-**Topics**: R language basics and the RStudio IDE, Major R data structures and functions, Data Exploration and Visualization in R, Working with R packages from CRAN & Bioconductor.
+**Topics**: R language basics and the RStudio IDE, Major R data structures and functions, Using R for data exploration and visualization.
+R scripts and R Markdown.

 **Goal**:
-- Familiarity with R's basic syntax
+- Familiarity with R's basic syntax,
-- Be able to use R to read and parse comma-separated (.csv) formatted files ready for subsequent analysis.
+- Be able to use R to read and parse comma-separated (.csv) formatted files ready for subsequent analysis,
-- Familiarity with major R data structures (vectors, matrices and data.frames).
+- Familiarity with major R data structures (vectors, matrices and data.frames),
-- Understand the basics of using functions (arguments, vectorizion and re-cycling),
+- Understand the basics of using functions (arguments, vectorizion and re-cycling).
-- Appreciate how you can use R scripts to aid with reproducibility.

 **Material**: